-Though fertility medicine offers more advanced technologies than ever to help women get pregnant, don’t forget the simple things you can do right now to preserve your fertility and maintain your reproductive health.
-Your number one priority is to get healthy.
-A healthy body and mind support fertility and may even protect against infertility.
-Here’s a checklist of specific steps you can take to preserve your fertility:
+Reproductive medicine today offers more advanced technologies than ever to help women get pregnant, but don’t forget the simple things you can do right now to preserve your fertility and maintain your reproductive health.

 Smoking is significantly associated with diminished ovarian reserve and will cause you to go through menopause one to two years earlier.
-Bottom line: Smoking prematurely ages your ovaries – and also your skin.
-And don’t forget about the dramatically increased risks for cancer, heart attack, and stroke.
+Bottom line: Smoking prematurely ages your ovaries – and your skin.
+Don’t forget about the dramatically increased risks for cancer, heart attack and stroke.
 Quit smoking!
 Do it now for your reproductive health – while you still have eggs.
 Nicotine patches, gum, Zyban (Wellbutrin), and even Chantix may be healthier alternatives to smoking.
-Talk with your doctor if you feel you need help to quit.
+Talk with your doctor to get the right help so you can quit smoking successfully.

-Smoking is a very powerful ovarian (and testicular) toxin: According to one large study of non-smoking couples, if even only one partner was regularly exposed to second hand smoke, the couple had higher rates of infertility, miscarriages, and children with birth defects.
+Smoking is a very powerful ovarian (and testicular) toxin.
+A large study of non-smoking couples showed that even when only one partner was regularly exposed to second-hand smoke, the couple had higher rates of infertility, miscarriages and children with birth defects.

-Being overweight or obese is associated with many medical problems, including higher rates of cancer, cardiovascular disease, diabetes, kidney, liver, and joint problems.
-It is also associated with significantly higher rates of infertility, miscarriages, and birth defects.
-We also know from a very large study by Drs.
-Chavarro and Willet at Harvard University that a low-glycemic index diet is associated with higher rates of fertility.
+Being overweight or obese is associated with many medical problems, including higher rates of cancer, cardiovascular disease, diabetes, kidney, liver and joint problems.
+It is also associated with significantly higher rates of infertility, miscarriages and birth defects.
+Research studies show1 that a low-glycemic index diet is associated with higher rates of fertility.
 A low-glycemic index diet is essentially a healthy diet – one that avoids sugars, processed carbohydrates, and fats and includes lots of vegetables and nutrients.
 Even people with a normal weight can improve their fertility by improving their diet.
 In addition, exercise can help you get to or maintain a healthy weight to help you preserve your fertility and reproductive health.

 Address Specific Risk Factors

 Do you have a family history of diabetes?
 You may need to be more careful about your diet, even if you are a normal weight.
 Do you have a family history of premature ovarian failure?
 Do any genetic diseases run in your family?
 Do you or anyone in your family have fibroids?
-Have you had previous pelvic surgery?
+Have you previously had pelvic surgery?
 These are examples of factors that may impact your reproductive health risks.
 Talk with your doctor about your personal and family medical history to assess your personal risks.
 Talk with your doctor about ways to further assess those risks and to lower them.
 Also know that risk factors aside, the biggest factor negatively impacting your reproductive health is ovarian aging and no amount of healthy diet and exercise can effectively counter its impact.

 Does anyone in your family have endometriosis, where cells of the uterine lining grow outside of your uterus?
 That increases your risk for endometriosis significantly.
 Endometriosis is strongly associated with infertility, and women on birth control pills tend to have much slower progression of their endometriosis.
 So, if you have endometriosis, part of your fertility preservation plan may be to take birth control pills.

 Many women with irregular periods or no periods have a condition known as Polycystic Ovarian Syndrome (PCOS).
-Birth control pills can normalize the hormonal environment in these women’s bodies and lower their increased risks for ovarian cancer and endometrial cancer (cancer of the lining of the uterus).
-If you have PCOS and are ready to conceive you will usually need to take medication to induce ovulation.
+Birth control pills can normalize the hormonal environment in the bodies of women with PCOS and lower their increased risks for ovarian cancer and endometrial cancer (cancer of the lining of the uterus).
+If you have PCOS and are ready to conceive, you will usually need to take medication to induce ovulation.
 It is important to see your gynecologist or a reproductive endocrinologist before you conceive if you have PCOS.

 For women with no periods due to a condition called hypothalamic amenorrhea, birth control pills can also help them to stay healthy by maintaining hormonal support of their reproductive organs and by protecting their bones from osteoporosis.

-Don’t Delay For No Reason – The Biological Clock Is Real
+Don’t Delay – The Biological Clock Is Real

-You cannot have a baby before you are ready, but at the same time, do not delay becoming pregnant for no reason.
+You cannot have a baby before you are ready, but at the same time, do not delay becoming pregnant.
 Infertility treatments today are quite successful but do not guarantee success.
 Many older celebrities that have babies from IVF have done so using donor egg, but they may not tell you that.
 Age-related female infertility is still one of the most difficult forms of infertility to treat successfully.
-Be informed about your decisions, and good luck!
+Be informed about your decisions and understand the tradeoffs.